 Ashley Boucher, manager of corporate communications at Sallie Mae, says that a general rule of thumb is that scholarships are not considered taxable if the money is used to pay for qualified education expenses.
 These expenses include tuition, student fees and textbooks.

 There are a few circumstances where scholarships could be considered taxable income.
 “An example would be if scholarship money was used to pay for rent, board, utilities or other school supplies not listed in your syllabus,” says Boucher.

-The exception to this is any payment for teaching, research or other services under the National Health Service Corps Scholarship Program, the Armed Forces Health Professions Scholarship and Financial Assistance Program or an eligible student work-learning-service program.
+The exception to this is any payment for teaching, conducting research or providing other services under the National Health Service Corps Scholarship Program, the Armed Forces Health Professions Scholarship and Financial Assistance Program or another eligible student work learning-service program.

 How to report a taxable scholarship